ivogeorg/c-2nd-lang-asst-01/README.md

       #include <stdio.h>

       int main() {
-          int *array_size = (int *) malloc(sizeof(int));
+          // explicit allocation of an integer on the heap int *array_size = (int *) malloc(sizeof(int));
           int size = 8;

+          // check if the allocation was successful
-          if (array_size == NULL) {
+          // if it was, the pointer will be non-NULL if (array_size == NULL) {
               printf("ERROR: Memory allocation failed!\n");
               return 1;
           } else {
               *array_size = 10;
           }

-          int *int_array = (int *) malloc(*array_size * sizeof(int));
+          // explicit allocation of an integer array on the heap int *int_array = (int *) malloc(*array_size * sizeof(int));

+          // check if the allocation was successful
-          if (int_array == NULL) {
+          // if it was, the pointer will be non-NULL if (int_array == NULL) {
               printf("ERROR: Memory allocation failed!\n");
               return 0;